Dates: August 1 through July 31

-Joseph Stone’s clinical focus includes spinal deformity including early onset scoliosis with special interest in nonfusion procedures in addition to advanced hip preservation techniques for select hip pathology.
+Joseph Stone’s clinical focus includes spinal deformity including early-onset scoliosis with special interest in nonfusion procedures in addition to advanced hip preservation techniques for select hip pathology.
 He joined UNC Faculty after practicing at Children’s Healthcare of Atlanta for the nearly 5 years.
 He attended medical school at the Medical College of Georgia followed by his orthopedic residency at the University of Kentucky.
 He then went on to complete his pediatric orthopaedic fellowship at Children’s Colorado.
 He’s a member of Children’s Spine Study Group, POSNA, and AAOS; and currently serves as UNC Site Fellowship Director.

 Graduating fellows of the Duke-UNC Orthopaedic Pediatric program will become part of the prestigious Piedmont Orthopedic Society.
 Induction into this group of life-long learners includes access to an annual meeting and alumni reunions at events such as the AAOS annual meeting and the annual meeting of the Piedmont Society.